LSSTScienceCollaborations/StackClub/README.md

 information about the Stack getting out there, or at least, take responsibility ourselves if it does.
 All the code in this repository is available for re-use under the [MIT License](https://github.com/LSSTScienceCollaborations/StackClub/blob/master/LICENSE), which means you can do anything you like with it but you can't blame us if it doesn't do what you want.

+## More About This Project

+Following a successful LSSTC "Enabling Science" proposal, we put together a 3-phase plan, which you can read about in more detail [here](https://docs.google.com/document/d/103kzjOklSUWo5MJP9B-EsnAdO7V6bstTC_mzBvd0NIk/edit#).
+Phase 0 involved collecting existing tutorials and identifying potential club members from around the LSST Science Collaborations.
+Then, in Phase 1 (late May 2018 to mid August 2018) we worked together in a small group to turn a subset of those existing "seed" tutorials into community-maintained Jupyter notebooks, for display at the August LSST 2018 Project and Community Workshop (PCW) in Tucson.
+At that meeting, we opened up to a larger group of LSST science collaboration members, extending and spinning off the initial set of notebooks.